The Great Otis Redding Sings Soul Ballads: Recording

 The recording session took place at the Stax studios in Memphis.
 Guitarist Steve Cropper and Stax producer Jim Stewart both agreed with engineer Tom Dowd's decision to install a two-track recorder during the recording of "Mr. Pitiful".
 The stereo four-input Ampex mixer is used throughout the album, which means that the instrumentation is either in one channel or the other, but the vocals and echo are in only one channel.
 This is different for mono recordings, where only one channel is used.
 Sings Soul Ballads features Booker T. & the M.G.'s organist Booker T. Jones, pianist/guitarist Steve Cropper, bassist Donald "Duck" Dunn, drummer Al Jackson, Jr., and the Memphis Horns, consisting of trumpeter Wayne Jackson, tenor saxophonist Charles "Packy" Axton and baritone saxophonist Floyd Newman.
-The album contains 12 songs, the majority of which are, as the album's name implies, soul ballads.
+The album contains twelve songs, the majority of which are, as the title implies, soul ballads.

 The album opens with "That's How Strong My Love Is".
 Written by Roosevelt Jamison and altered by Cropper, the song was first performed by O. V. Wright on Goldwax Records, where it was cut by both Jamison and Wright.
 Redding's version was released days after the original.
 The Rolling Stones covered the song shortly afterwards and included it on their album Out of Our Heads (released in July 1965).
 Isaac Hayes made his debut as a pianist with Otis Redding, possibly on songs "Come to Me" or "Security".
-It is unclear because prior to 1966, the Memphis Musicians Union kept little or no sessions documentation; Fantasy Records, who bought Stax in 1977, has none at all prior to 1966.
+It is unclear because prior to 1966, the Memphis Musicians Union kept little or no session documentation; Fantasy Records, who bought Stax in 1977, has none at all prior to 1966.
 That Hayes debuted in 1964 with Redding is known; which song remains in question.
 "Come to Me", Redding's fourth Volt single, was written by Redding and Phil Walden and became the second song after the Volt session not to feature a horn section.
 The song is a typical 6/8 ballad and features piano triplets, including an organ.
-The single peaked at number 69 on Billboard's Hot 100 chart.
+The single peaked at No. 69 on Billboard's Hot 100 chart.